ppy/osu-wiki/wiki/Tournaments/TWC/2025/en.md

 ## Organisation

-The osu!taiko World Cup 2025 is run by various community members.
+The osu!taiko World Cup 2025 is run by the [osu! team](/wiki/People/osu!_team) and various community members.

 | Position | Member(s) |
 | :-- | :-- |